All Episodes

 We don't say death to all plastic.

-Our product contains zero percent plastic.
+Our product contains 0% plastic.

 That's not what we're saying.

-And we have, if you look at any ad that liquid death has made recycled plastic surgery center, the most recent thing we did with Whitney Cummings, the whole thing is about recyclability.
+And we have, if you look at any ad that Liquid Death has made, Recycled Plastic Surgery Center, the most recent thing we did with Whitney Cummings, the whole thing is about recyclability.

 It's about putting plastic in your body, which microplastics do when they leach into your food product.